Peer Effects in Consideration and Preferences

 We first identify the reference group of Agent $a$ by using changes in her CCPs.
 Intuitively, Agent $a'$ is in the reference group of Agent $a$ if changing her choice in the choice configuration affects the decision of Agent $a$.
-Specifically, by computing the implied difference in the logarithms of $\operatorname{P}_a$, we get that {
+Specifically, the implied difference in $\ln{\operatorname{P}_a}$ is given by

-} where $\mathbf{0}=(0,0,\dots,0)\tr$ denotes the configuration where everyone picks the default.
-Each term in Equation~\eqref{eq: delta log} relates to one (and only one) mechanism of peer effects: the first term reflects (if present) the peer effect in consideration.
+where the zero vector $\mathbf{0}$ denotes the configuration where everyone picks the default.
+Each term in Equation~\eqref{eq: delta log} relates to one mechanism of peer effects: the first term reflects (if present) the peer effect in consideration.
 The second term captures the peer effect in preferences.

-When peer effects in consideration and preferences are of the same sign, then, under Assumptions~\ref{ass: MM} -~\ref{ass: A2}, $\Delta_{a'}^{v}\ln{\operatorname{P}_{a}\left( v \mid \mathbf{0}\right)} \neq 0$ if and only if Agent $a'$ is in the reference group of Agent $a$ (i.e. $a' \in \mathcal{N}_a$).
-When the interaction effects are of different signs, the ``if'' part of this result requires a ``regularity condition'' (Assumption~\ref{ass: separability}) that we discuss in details in Appendix~\ref{app: regularity condition}.
-This extra condition rules out the possibility that peer effects in consideration and preferences be of opposite signs \emph{and} of equal magnitude.
-Under these conditions, it follows that the reference groups (even if they are empty) can be recovered from the CCPs.
+When peer effects in consideration and preferences are of the same sign, then, under Assumptions~\ref{ass: MM} -~\ref{ass: A2}, $\Delta_{a'}^{v}\ln{\operatorname{P}_{a}\left( v \mid \mathbf{0}\right)} \neq 0$ if and only if Agent $a'$ is in the reference group of Agent $a$ (i.e., $a' \in \mathcal{N}_a$).
+When the interaction effects are of different signs, the ``if'' part requires a ``regularity condition'' that we discuss in detail in Online Appendix A. This extra condition rules out the possibility that peer effects in consideration and preferences be of opposite signs \emph{and} of equal magnitude.
+We next state that under all our restrictions the reference groups (even if they are empty) can be recovered from the CCPs.